lsu-ddem/digital-storytelling/content/2-Sonic/introduction-to-sound-music-and-the-phenomenon-that-is-sonic-language-student.md

 3. **Discuss and Reflect**

    * After the podcast, discuss your answers to the essential questions with the class.
-   * Reflect on how listening affects individuals physiologically and how sound can be purposefully manipulated to create specific effects.
+   * Reflect on how listening affects individuals physiologically and how sound can be purposefully manipulated to create specific effects in the audience.
 4. **Connect with Professionals**

    * Watch or listen to an interview with a professional (e.g., composer, sound designer, or scientist) discussing the impact of sound on storytelling.